-- 1. An updated description of the states chosen evidence-based practice for early intervention (5% set-aside initiative) that was approved in its 2014 plan. - 2.
-An updated description of the plan's implementation status, accomplishments and/ any changes in the plan. - 3.
-The planned activities for 2016 and 2017, including priorities, goals, objectives, implementation strategies, performance indicators, and baseline measures. - 4.
-A budget showing how the set-aside and additional state or other supported funds, if any, for this purpose. - 5.
-The states provision for collecting and reporting data, demonstrating the impact of this initiative.
+- 1. An updated description of the states chosen evidence-based practice for the 10 percent set-aside initiative. - 2.
+The planned activities for 2016 and 2017, including priorities, goals, objectives, implementation strategies, performance indicators, and baseline measures. - 3.
+A budget showing how the set-aside and additional state or other supported funds, if any, will be utilized for this purpose. - 4.
+The states provision for collecting and reporting data, demonstrating the impact of this initiative. - 5.
+Any foreseen challenges.